 The first two properties state that the product is \emph{left bilinear}, which together with commutativity implies \emph{right bilinearity}.
 (Over the field of rationals, additivity implies homogeneity, however we state these two properties separately for clarity.)
 We call these axioms and a product satisfying them \emph{\BAC}.

 Since we are interested in commutative $\Q$-algebras of series, it makes sense to quotient terms accordingly.
 To this end, let ``$\approx$'' be the smallest congruence on terms generated by the \BAC~axioms.
 Equivalence classes of terms \wrt~``$\approx$'' are just polynomials (in commuting indeterminates) with no constant term.
-We say that a product rule $P$ is \emph{special} if it satisfies the following identities:
+We can now define the subclass of product rules we are interested in. \begin{definition}[Special product rules] A product rule $P$ is \emph{special} if it satisfies: